 You’ll also be getting yourself a personal assistant on your wrist.
 The S Voice will take your commands to tell you scheduled appointments, open apps, it’ll also set reminders for you, and most importantly, it’ll speak out the time to you.
 On top of all these stay the advanced activity and health tracking features and supports of the Gear S3.
 Definitely, a must-have smartwatch.Buy from Amazon

 LG Watch Sport

-The Watch Sport by LG is one of the best watches of choice for sportsmen.
-Not only for its advanced activity tracking and connectivity features but also for its sleek design that looks great on your wrist.
+Watch Sport by LG is one of the best watches of choice for sportsmen.
+Not only for its advanced activity tracking and connectivity features but also for its sleek design that looks great on any wrist.
 The LG Watch sport is one of the few smartwatches with 4G connectivity and one of the even fewer units that support wireless charging.
 A smartwatch with wireless charging and 4G that will record everything you do, what else could you need?

 This great-looking watch from LG does not have an eSIM (kind of outdated in that direction as it practically requires a nano-SIM card), but it can share the same number of your phone to your watch through AT&T’ NumberSync service.

 If that’s enough to meet your LTE criteria in a smartwatch, the LG Watch Sport might be the right smart timepiece for you.
 It is resistant to dust and water, monitors your heart rate and activity and displays all the reports on Google Fit fitness tracking and health app and can stream music to your wireless headphones while you’re exercising.
 It accepts voice commands through the pre-loaded Google Assistant that comes as part of the Google’s Android Wear OS for wearable devices.Buy from Amazon